 At the end we will study timing belt (or toothed belt) so that we can understand it completely.

-For power transmission from one shaft to another shaft which are very near to each other we use gears.
+For transferring power from one shaft to another which are very close to each other we use gears.

-But there is a fundamental problem with the gears and that gears are costly.
-For the shafts which are considerably apart gears are not suitable.
+- For the shafts which are considerably apart gears are not suitable

-Rope is suitable for power transfer between shafts which are some distance apart in some case it can be 30 to 40 meters.
+Rope is suitable for transferring power between shafts which are some distance apart (In some case it can be 30 to 40 meters).

 Belts are used where the distance between the rotating shaft is beyond the reach of gears but much below the reach of belts.
 Practically between 5 to 10 meters.

-Motion transfer with belt is more accurate then ropes but not as accurate as gears.
+- Motion transfer with belts is more accurate then ropes

 Advantages of timing belt